We're happy to help with any problems or questions that arise when using BrewBlox. You can reach us on the forum: https://community.brewpi.com

 After (re)starting, all my services and dashboards disappeared

-Sometimes the datastore service hangs on startup.
-To check, you can view the Docker logs using the
+Sometimes the datastore service is very slow to get started.
+To check its status, you can view the Docker logs using the

 docker-compose logs datastore command.